 - Provide tests to detect substances in the candidate list, though it takes time for chemical analysis.

 Communication down the supply chain

-The suppliers of article will have to inform also the recipients about substances from the candidate list of more than 0.1% w/w. contain in article.
+Suppliers must inform recipients about substances from the candidate list if they exceed 0.1% w/w in the article.